bbawj/note-vault/Notes/Real Time Operating Systems.md

 ### Sporadic RTOS Process
 ![](https://i.imgur.com/W8FOywe.png)
 ## Real Time Process Scheduling
-[[Notes/Process scheduling|Classical scheduling algorithms]] will fail to schedule RTOS processes as they do not take into account the deadlines of the processes.
+[Classical scheduling algorithms](Notes/Process%20scheduling.md) will fail to schedule RTOS processes as they do not take into account the deadlines of the processes.
 ### Fixed priority scheduling
 Priorities are fixed across instances of recurrent processes.
 Easy to implement with low time complexity.
-If all types of processes are known and small, a [[Notes/Hash Tables|hash map]] is able to do this in constant time.
+If all types of processes are known and small, a [hash map](Notes/Hash%20Tables.md) is able to do this in constant time.
 #### Rate Monotonic Scheduler
 ![](https://i.imgur.com/gWXCXDK.png)
 Since the scheduler is based on periodic time, it still does not prioritise based on deadlines.
 P3 misses the deadline if it is <20,2,14>: less time to complete the process in first appearance.